archule/ReactReview/README.md

     **[⬆ Back to Top](#table-of-contents)**
 2.  ### What is a component?
-     A javascript component is a javascript function that performs rendering by returning a tree of react elements that React should display.
+     A React component is a javascript function or class that performs rendering by returning a tree of react elements that React should display.

     **[⬆ Back to Top](#table-of-contents)**